 - Closed Bridging Finance : this classification is when there is a clearly defined repayment period and as such the lender isn’t reliant on an asset being sold to repay the loan amount.

 There are additional funding consideration a lender will build into the risk when a borrower classifies the type of loan they require:

-- Is the finance for a unregulated bridge loan : typically this is the preferred method for most lenders as the red tape attributed to legals and underwriting can be more straight forward and also the risk to the lender is substantially reduced.
-From the borrowers perspective the significant benefit for this can be the speed of acceptance and also the same property if desired for an unregulated loan is likely to receive more favourable terms.
+- Is the finance for an unregulated bridge loan : typically this is the preferred method for most lenders as the red tape attributed to legals and underwriting can be more straight forward and also the risk to the lender is substantially reduced.
+From the borrowers perspective, the significant benefit for this can be the speed of acceptance and also the same property if desired for an unregulated loan is likely to receive more favorable terms.

 What you are likely to find is that funding an unregulated bridge loan can be significantly easier and faster to complete with the vast majority of lender compared to funding a bridging loan which is regulated and classed as open.

 As with any financial agreement the borrower and lender are both legally bound to the conditions for which the agreement was legally agreed.
 In instances where the bridging finance agreement has been broken by the borrower then the lender is within there rights to cancel the agreement.
 The borrower should, therefore, pay special attention to reasons below as to conditions that may deem their agreement to be able to be canceled: